dogezen/PyQmlSortFilterProxyModel/README.md

 - `QQmlSortFilterProxyModel::componentCompleted`.
 In PySide6, there is no `Q_INTERFACES` macro enabling a class to inherits from `QSortFilterProxyModel` and `QQmlParserStatus`.
 Hence inheriting from `QQmlParserStatus` doesn't cause errors, however the `componentCompleted` method is not called.
 - Some of the sorters are not yet ported
 - The `delay` functionality is not ported
-- Attached properties not proted
+- Attached properties not ported

 ## Differences - Container Filters